tanaysinha1607/Synapse/README.md

 # Project Synapse

-*Project Synapse* is a career intelligence and mentoring tool that helps users get personalized career recommendations, analyze skill gaps, simulate career paths, and receive mentor feedback—all powered by AI.
+**Project Synapse** is a career intelligence and mentoring tool that helps users get personalized career recommendations, analyze skill gaps, simulate career paths, and receive mentor feedback—all powered by AI.

 ---

 ## What it does

-- *Onboarding* — You tell Synapse who you are: your current skills, resume, career interests.
+- **Onboarding** — You tell Synapse who you are: your current skills, resume, career interests.
-- *Skill Enrichment* — Uses Gemini / Vertex AI models to enrich your skills profile.
+- **Skill Enrichment** — Uses Gemini / Vertex AI models to enrich your skills profile.
-- *Recommendations* — Suggests career roles that are in demand, compatible with your skills, and high salary potential.
+- **Recommendations** — Suggests career roles that are in demand, compatible with your skills, and have a high salary potential.
-- *Gap Analysis* — Compares your current skills vs. what’s needed for your dream role (or company), and tells you which skills to develop.
+- **Gap Analysis** — Compares your current skills against what's needed for your dream role (or company), and tells you which skills to develop.
-- *Simulation* — Generates a simulated career path or project brief for a chosen role based on your background.
+- **Simulation** — Generates a simulated career path or project brief for a chosen role based on your background.
-- *Mentor Feedback* — Offers personalized feedback on a submission (e.g. project, assignment) for a role you choose.
+- **Mentor Feedback** — Offers personalized feedback on a submission (e.g., project, assignment) for a role you choose.

 ---

 ## How to use

-1. *Onboard*
-   Submit your skills, resume, or career goals.
+1. **Onboard** Submit your skills, resume, or career goals.
 The system enriches this data to build a detailed profile.

-2. *Get Recommendations*
-   Synapse suggests top roles (“aspirational”, “target”, “discovery”) with demand, salary, and skill-match scores.
+2. **Get Recommendations** Synapse suggests top roles (“aspirational”, “target”, “discovery”) with demand, salary, and skill-match scores.

-3. *Gap Analysis*
-   Choose a dream role (and optionally company).
+3. **Gap Analysis** Choose a dream role (and optionally a company).
 Synapse shows how close you are, what you're missing, and what to work on next.

-4. *Simulation*
-   For a selected role, get a custom project brief or “career path simulation” to try out.
+4. **Simulation** For a selected role, get a custom project brief or “career path simulation” to try out.

-5. *Mentor Feedback*
-   Submit work (e.g. project, assignment) and receive actionable feedback from the Mentor Agent.
+5. **Mentor Feedback** Submit work (e.g., project, assignment) and receive actionable feedback from the Mentor Agent.

 ---